 MOVCENTR: Creating an infrastructure and expertise to explore the mechanisms of human movement.

-Six research projects are being carried out under the Center umbrella.
+The current four research projects are being carried out under the Center.
 These projects address different motor related disorders and are led by junior investigators.
 The expertise of these junior investigators spans the continuum from engineering to physical therapy.